-“Most of the time we see flu with genes from birds, pigs, or human viruses,” said Daniel E. Furst, MD, Carl M. Pearson Professor of Rheumatology at the University of California at Los Angeles.
-“What the novel H1N1 virus did last year was take genes from birds, swine, and human, tossing them all together.
+“Most of the time we see flu with genes from birds, pigs or human viruses,” said Daniel E. Furst, MD, Carl M. Pearson Professor of Rheumatology at the University of California at Los Angeles.
+“What the novel H1N1 virus did last year was take genes from birds, swine and humans, tossing them all together.
 This triple assortment was the real new issue.”

 Rheumatoid arthritis and the flu: Risk factors & complications

 Even healthy people can get the seasonal flu and develop serious problems from it.
 However, research has shown that some people are more likely than others to have major complications from the flu.
 The following people are at increased risk:

 - People of any age with chronic medical conditions such as asthma, diabetes, heart disease, or inflammatory types of arthritis

 - People with weakened immune systems from conditions such as HIV/AIDS and cancer or from immune-suppressing medicines